 Worry crept in the back of her mind.

-She grabbed the mail and rode her bike up the little yard, a few feet by the front of the small deck.
+Grabbing the mail, Alivia rode her bike up the little yard, a few feet by the front of the small deck.
 Along the side of the steps, there were overgrown weeds and dandelions.

 A couple of tall trees stood by the small white house.
 His plants in the flower pots drooped over as if in good need of a drink.